funkhaus/wp-shopify/README.md

 ## Line Items

-One notable difference is iterating through the items in a cart (referred to as "line items") - instead of the expected
+One notable difference is iterating through the items in a cart (referred to as "line items").
+Instead of the expected

 ```
 <line-items></line-items>